sieversMartin/goldmansans/README.md

 * Install package and font files (see above)
 * Add `\usepackage{goldmansans}` to your preamble
+* Pick appropriate options if necessary and add font switches as needed
 * Run your document with `lualatex` or `xelatex`

 ## Contributions

-Feel free to raise an [GitHub issue](https://github.com/sieversMartin/goldmansans/issues).
+Feel free to raise a [GitHub issue](https://github.com/sieversMartin/goldmansans/issues).
 [Pull requests](https://github.com/sieversMartin/goldmansans/pulls) are also welcome.

 ## Licensing